kirilcvetkov92/Vehicle-Detection/README.md

 ### Histogram of Oriented Gradients (HOG)

-#### 1. Explanation how I extracted HOG features from the training images.
+#### 1. Explanation of how I extracted HOG features from the training images.

 I started by reading in all the `vehicle` and `non-vehicle` images.